 Corona is growing quickly, and for a good reason.
 Crime is far below average, and most residents are gainfully employed.
 Even the cost of living is reasonable.

 A solid 11.8% of people lack insurance, good for 21st in the area.

 It placed 9th on our list thanks to the fact that it’s really expensive to live here, but the schools are great, so you get what you pay for in that regard.

-And rounding out the top ten for 2018 is Corona.
+And rounding out the top ten for 2019 is Redlands.

 This city is far above average in every category, and the best part?
 It’s far more affordable than the other cities listed above.
 So, you get a big bang for your buck here.

 Welcome to the Best Moreno Valley ‘Burbs of 2019

 We said it once and we’ll say it again–life in the big city isn’t for everyone.
 At least not all the time.

 So if you’re hankering for some of the amenities of a larger city like Moreno Valley, but don’t want to deal with the drawbacks, one of these suburbs might just be for you.